Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Description & Location:**

-* 'The Weary Traveler' is a **modest, budget-friendly inn** located within Orario, likely serving adventurers and travelers who cannot afford or do not require more upscale accommodations.
+* 'The Weary Traveler' is a modest, budget-friendly inn located within Orario, likely serving adventurers and travelers who cannot afford or do not require more upscale accommodations.
-* Its location was specified by Ryu Lion's directions: situated on a **smaller side street**, just off a main commercial thoroughfare (potentially Daedalus Street or similar), specifically the **third building on the right after turning left immediately past the Hephaistus Familia workshop** (the one with the large anvil sign).
+* Its location was specified by Ryu Lion's directions: situated on a smaller side street, just off a main commercial thoroughfare (potentially Daedalus Street or similar), specifically the third building on the right after turning left immediately past the Hephaistus Familia workshop (the one with the large anvil sign).
 This places it within the main city sprawl and likely in a district frequented by adventurers, but slightly removed from the prime real estate near Babel or the Guild, reflecting its lower cost.
-* **Exterior (Expanded):** The inn presents a **simple and unassuming facade**.
-It's likely a **modest, two-story structure**, perhaps constructed primarily from functional timber and plaster, possibly showing some signs of age or needing minor repairs, but generally appearing sturdy enough.
+* **Exterior (Expanded):** The inn presents a simple and unassuming facade.
+It's likely a modest, two-story structure, perhaps constructed primarily from functional timber and plaster, possibly showing some signs of age or needing minor repairs, but generally appearing sturdy enough.
 It's nestled between other buildings (like a closed tailor shop and a small grocer's mentioned in the narrative).
-The main identifying feature is its **simple wooden sign **, described as depicting a **backpack resting against a walking stick**, with the name "The Weary Traveler" likely carved or painted plainly below.
+The main identifying feature is its simple wooden sign , described as depicting a backpack resting against a walking stick, with the name "The Weary Traveler" likely carved or painted plainly below.
 Unlike grander inns, it lacks ornate decorations or large, brightly lit windows.
 A single sturdy wooden door, perhaps sheltered by a slight overhang, provides entry directly into the common room.
 It gives the impression of prioritizing function over aesthetics.
-* **Interior (Expanded):** Stepping inside reveals a **simple, functional common room**.
-The atmosphere is generally * *quiet**, especially compared to bustling taverns like the Hostess.
-Warmth is provided by a **decent hearth**, though the fire might be banked low outside of peak hours.
-The air smells of basic inn scents: **drying wool, woodsmoke, perhaps cheap ale, and maybe lingering hints of simple cooking (like stew)**.
+* **Interior (Expanded):** Stepping inside reveals a simple, functional common room.
+The atmosphere is generally quiet, especially compared to bustling taverns like the Hostess.
+Warmth is provided by a decent hearth, though the fire might be banked low outside of peak hours.
+The air smells of basic inn scents: drying wool, woodsmoke, perhaps cheap ale, and maybe lingering hints of simple cooking (like stew).
-    * **Common Room:** Contains a few **rough-hewn wooden tables and chairs**, functional but lacking polish.
+    * **Common Room:** Contains a few rough-hewn wooden tables and chairs, functional but lacking polish.
 The floor is likely plain wood or stone.
 Lighting is provided by basic lanterns or perhaps small magic stones, creating a dim but adequate illumination, especially at night.
-A **coarse floor mat** sits just inside the door for wiping wet boots.
+A coarse floor mat sits just inside the door for wiping wet boots.
-    * **Counter:** A **sturdy wooden counter** serves as both the check-in desk and a rudimentary bar, likely offering only basic drinks like ale.
+    * **Counter:** A sturdy wooden counter serves as both the check-in desk and a rudimentary bar, likely offering only basic drinks like ale.
 This is where the innkeeper is usually found.
 Behind the counter might be a simple key rack and perhaps shelves with cheap bottles or mugs.
-    * **Staircase:** A **narrow wooden staircase**, likely creaky, leads from a corner of the common room up to the second floor where the guest rooms are located.
+    * **Staircase:** A narrow wooden staircase, likely creaky, leads from a corner of the common room up to the second floor where the guest rooms are located.
-    * **Room 4 (Specifically):** The room Isaiah stayed in was described as **sparse and functional**: a narrow bed with a thin mattress and rough blanket, a small wooden chair, and a rickety stand holding a wash basin and pitcher.
+    * **Room 4 (Specifically):** The room Isaiah stayed in was described as sparse and functional: a narrow bed with a thin mattress and rough blanket, a small wooden chair, and a rickety stand holding a wash basin and pitcher.
 It was small, possibly slightly musty, but crucially, dry and private, with a lockable door.